josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🌹_the_body_of_the_queen_and_the_body_of_the_state.md

 ---

-## 🩸 V. Mary Queen of Scots and Symbolic Fragmentation
+## 🩸 Mary Queen of Scots and Symbolic Fragmentation

 **Mary, Queen of Scots** demonstrates the opposite dynamic.